 Michael – Two dimensional.
 It has this element of brine for me, then an element of peat.
 It just doesn’t have a lot of layers.
 This one is fairly simple and consistent.
 It has a decent flavor and I don’t mind it.

 Peter – It’s strong.
-It definitely.
-It lingers.
+It definitely lingers.
 It stays a while.
-It’s peaty. it has a lot.
+It’s peaty.
+It has a lot.
 It’s aggressive (there’s the monster).
 I think it’s fun.
 I like it.

 Jenny – The nose is pretty simple.
 Like I just get peat and smoke.
 Not much outside of that.
 Oddly enough, it’s better after peated chips and humus.
 The palate is pretty straightforward.
 It’s peaty.
 A little bit of smoke.
-Lingers for a bit.
 It’s enjoyable, just not complex.
 Straightforward, enjoyable whisky.